hashicorp/terraform/website/source/docs/providers/aws/r/autoscale.html.markdown

 for more information on an ASG's lifecycle.

 Terraform will wait for healthy instances for up to 10 minutes.
-If ASG creation is taking more than a few minutes, it's worth investigating for scaling actvity errors, which can be caused by problems with the selected Launch Configuration.
+If ASG creation is taking more than a few minutes, it's worth investigating for scaling activity errors, which can be caused by problems with the selected Launch Configuration.

 #### Waiting for ELB Capacity